Benazir Bhutto

 by Charles Strohmer

 She was safe enough living outside Pakistan.
-So why return to what is often called the most dangerous nation on the planet?
-She was returning, she said at CFR, because Pakistan had changed dramatically since the last time she left office (1996).
+So why return?
+She was returning, she said at CFR, because Pakistan had changed dramatically (but not for the better) since the last time she left office (1996).
 “Military dictatorship has fueled the forces of extremism,” she said, “and has put into place a government that is unaccountable, unrepresentative, undemocratic, and disconnected from the ordinary people of the country and their aspirations.
 Military dictatorship is born from the power of the gun, and so it undermines the concept of the rule of law and gives birth to a culture of might, a culture of weapons, violence, and intolerance.”
-She was willing to return to her homeland and risk death in order to stand again for election and to seek to democratize the institutional structures.
+All things considered, Mrs Bhutto, with family support, had made the decision to return to her homeland, knowing the risk.

-Her voice carried a sense of urgency and, to me, a dead honesty so unlike the political hedging we usually get from our leaders.
-To a question from Richard Haas about the difficulties of ending the extremist threat from western Pakistan, she candidly replied, “You’ve got to take them on.
+I sensed an urgency in her voice and a dead-honesty that is hard to find amid the political hedging we often get from our own leaders.
+To a question from Richard Haass about the difficulties of ending the extremist threat from western Pakistan, she replied candidly: “You’ve got to take them on.
 If you don’t take them on, then they win the battle anyway.
 Whereas if you take them on, well, either you win, and if you don’t win, well, you’ve tried, and somebody else is going to come in and try harder.”
+Mrs. Bhutto understood that the submit-or-die ideologues do not negotiate with others.

 Copyright.
 Permission to reprint required.